oakkerng/Taxi-driver/README.md

 ## Getting Started

-Flutter mobile app for Light Idea Organization.\n
+Flutter mobile app for Light Idea Organization.<br/>
 The app is used in the Frontend Flutter Framework and Firebase(CloudStore) for Backend.

 ## Discover new things in App